wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 # 33. Everything Happens by Itself

 >To a <span style=font-style:normal>jnani</span> nothing has beginning or ending.
-As salt dissolves in water, so does everything dissolve into pure being.
+As salt dissolves in water, so does everything dissolve into pure beïng.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom…

 **Questioner:**&ensp;Does a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (<em>jna</em>, to know; <em>jnani</em>, the knower.)">jnani</span> die?